-If you are sick, or need to quarantine during an exam period, you should not come to the exam.
+If you are sick, or need to quarantine, you should not come to the presentation.
 You should let me know ASAP, and we will proceed on a case-by-case basis.
-If you miss

-You must take the final exam in order to pass the course.
-The UCLA student handbook outlines when a make-up final exam is permitted.
+You must give the final project in order to pass the course.
+The UCLA student handbook outlines when a make-up final project is permitted.